pouchdb/pouchdb/docs/guides-async-code.md

 <li><a href="https://github.com/cujojs/when">when</a></li>
 </ul>

 If you use one of these libraries, then you will have access to some advanced Promise features.
+Read that library's documentation for details.

 Next
 ------